Harnet69/shareSomePhotos/README.md

 - list refreshes by swiping down
 - error message is shown if something goes wrong

+### USERS CHATS
+- displaying list of users have conversation with
+- show user profile image, name, last message date and text.
+Three dots are showing if message is too long
+- short click on list item redirects to a chat with the user

+### PROFILE SCREEN
+- short click to a Profile picture redirect to image preview screen
+- long click - change profile page through a preview screen (ask for the permission to access to an image library with rationale (explanation of reasons))
+- top app bar with user icon image and name
+- statistic block with counters:
+  - feeds by short click redirect to all user feeds
+  - followers --> to following users list
+  - following  --> to following users list

 ### USER DETAILS
 - user images gallery
 - short click on image redirect to an image viewer page for full screen view